Bad Smell At The End Of Period | Clear Causes Explained

 Infections: May lead to foul or fishy smells.

-Material choice: Synthetic pads may worsen odor.
+Material choice: Non-breathable products or tight fabrics may worsen odor.

 Consult doctor: If smell persists or is accompanied by symptoms.